Lizzobangers

-Lizzobangers is the debut studio album by American rapper Lizzo.
+Lizzobangers is the debut studio album by American singer and rapper Lizzo.
 It was released on Totally Gross National Product on October 15, 2013.
 In 2014, it was re-released on Virgin Records.

 Production

 Lizzobangers is produced by Lazerbeak and Ryan Olson.
 Some beats on the album are taken from Lazerbeak's 2012 album Lava Bangers.

 Release

 The album was released on Totally Gross National Product on October 15, 2013.
 In 2014, it was re-released on Virgin Records.

 In 2019, the album was removed from all streaming services and digital retailers, to aid in Lizzo's campaign for Best New Artist at the 62nd Annual Grammy Awards.
 A month after the ceremony on February 21, 2020, the album returned to streaming services.

 Music videos

 Music videos were created for "Batches & Cookies", "Faded", "Bus Passes and Happy Meals", and "Paris".
 Impose included the video for "Batches & Cookies" on the "Best Videos of 2013" list.